Prag8855/aab/content/guides/german-health-insurance.md

 ### Expat health insurance

-[[Expat health insurance]] is a temporary health insurance.
-It covers medical emergencies before you can get public or private health insurance.
-You can sometimes use it to apply for your first visa or [residence permit](/glossary/Aufenthaltstitel).[^5] You can't use it to change or renew an existing residence permit.[^29]
+[[Expat health insurance]] is a temporary private health insurance.
+It's bad, but it's cheap.
+You can use it to apply for a [[National Visa]], an [opportunity card](/glossary/Chancenkarte), a [student visa](/glossary/Student%20visa) or a [freelance visa](/glossary/Freelance%20visa).

-- **[If you are a freelancer](/guides/german-health-insurance/for-freelancers)**, use expat insurance to apply for a [freelance visa](/glossary/Freelance%20visa).[^6] Switch to public or private health insurance as soon as you get your [residence permit](/glossary/Aufenthaltstitel).
-If you wait too long, you can be stuck with expat insurance.
-This is a really bad idea.
-- **[If you are a student](/guides/german-health-insurance/for-students)**, public health insurance is a little more expensive than expat insurance, but it's *much* better.
-Switch to public health insurance *maximum* 3 months after you start university.[^14] If you wait too long, you can be stuck with expat insurance.
-This is a really bad idea.
-- **[If you are an employee](/guides/german-health-insurance/for-employees)**, you might need expat insurance to apply for an [opportunity card](/glossary/Chancenkarte).
-You must switch to public or private health insurance when you [start working](/guides/find-a-job-in-berlin#start-working).

-Don't stay on expat health insurance.
-It's a really bad idea.
-Switch to public or private health insurance as soon as possible.
-The coverage is bad and the price raises quickly.[^26] You can rarely use expat insurance for more than 5 years.[^22]
+Only choose expat health insurance if...

+- **You need temporary coverage**
+    It's perfect if you stay in Germany for a few months, or you need temporary health insurance before your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) coverage starts.
+- or **you are a [student over 30 years old](/guides/german-health-insurance/for-students#over-30-years-old)**
+    It's much cheaper than public health insurance.
+You can switch to public or private after you graduate and start working.
+If you are under 30 years old, public health insurance is usually the best option.
+- or **you are a [freelancer with a low income](/guides/german-health-insurance/for-freelancers)**
+    You can use it to [apply for a freelance visa](/guides/freelance-visa).[^6] It could be the only health insurance you can afford, or the only one that accepts you.
+[Ask our expert](#insurance-brokers) if it's the correct choice.
+- or **you are retired**
+    If you move from a non-[EU](/glossary/European%20Union) country, it might be your only option.
+Public and private insurers might reject you.
+[Ask our expert](#insurance-brokers) if it's the correct choice.

+Expat health insurance is bad because...

+- **The coverage is limited**
+    It does not cover pre-existing health problems.
+It rarely covers therapy, dentist visits, health check-ups and preventative treatments.[^26] There are high [deductibles](/glossary/Selbstbeteiligung) for some treatments.
+There are limits on the cost of some treatments.
+- **It's temporary**
-If you develop a health condition while you have expat insurance, it can be really hard to find long-term health insurance, because all insurers will refuse to cover you.
-You can end up with a really expensive health insurance.
+    You can rarely use it for more than 5 years.[^22] When it expires, you must get public or private health insurance.
+If you have developed health problems during that time, it can be really hard to find another insurance.
+You can end up with a really expensive insurance.

-If you want to stay in Germany for a long time, don't stay on expat insurance.
-It's a bad idea because...

-- **The price goes up faster**
-    The cost of expat insurance rises really quickly.
-If your expat insurance stays valid, it gets more and more expensive.
+- **It gets very expensive**
+    The price increases every year.
+There is no limit on the price increases.
 In the long term, public and private health insurance are cheaper.[^10]
-- **The coverage is not as good**
-    Check-ups and dentist visits are rarely covered.[^26] You usually pay a [deductible](/glossary/Selbstbeteiligung) for basic treatments.
-Long term treatments (like cancer) are 100% covered, without any deductible.
-- **They can stop covering you**
+- **You can get kicked out**
     Insurers can end your contract, and refuse to keep covering you.
 It can be hard to find another health insurance.[^66]
+- **It's not always valid**
+    You can use expat health insurance to apply for a [[Schengen visa]] or a [[National Visa]].[^5] You can't use it to change or renew an existing [residence permit](/glossary/Aufenthaltstitel).[^29]

+**Do not stay on expat health insurance.** If you develop a health condition while you have expat insurance, it can be really hard to find long-term health insurance, because all insurers will refuse to cover you.

 Get expat health insurance from a [health insurance broker](#insurance-brokers).
-[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) sell expat insurance, but brokers compare all options from all insurers.
+[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) sell expat insurance, but brokers are more neutral, and compare all options from all insurers.

 **[List of expat insurance options ➞](/guides/german-health-insurance/for-a-visa-application#expat-health-insurance-options)**